aeiourun/OSRS-Speedrun-Route/no-authenticator-verbose.md

 - Deathwarp using Palace Guards
 - Switch to a PVP world
 - Use the PVP world bank chest
-	- WITHDRAW: Three DS keys, 1 beer, cronicle, all wines
+	- BANK: Three DS keys, 1 beer, cronicle, all wines
 - Cronicle teleport
 - Walk to Varrock Palace
 - Talk to Sir Prysin to get Silverlight